 The big, chunky ice cubes hurl around in your shaker so that not enough bubbles can build up.
-With a Dry Shake, your cocktail mixture can develop all those small froth bubbles, and we get a textbook-perfect Sour cocktail.
+With a dry shake, your cocktail mixture can develop all those tiny froth bubbles, and we get a textbook-perfect Sour cocktail.

-Reverse Dry Shake
+Dry Shake vs. Reverse Dry Shake

-De facto, you usually get more foam with the Reverse Dry Shake.
-Nonetheless, I 100% prefer the classic method: Dry Shake first, Wet Shake second.
+De facto, you usually get more foam with the reverse dry shake.
+Nonetheless, I 100% prefer the classic method: shake your drink dry first, perform a wet shake second.
 It's easy to do with all types of shakers, and the cocktail is ice cold at the time of pouring.

-More foam may look impressive but, it's unpleasant when actually drinking your cocktail because you end up with a mouth full of egg white instead of half foam half liquid.
+More foam may look impressive but it's unpleasant when drinking your cocktail because you end up with a mouth full of egg white instead of half foam, half liquid.
 Plus, the bubbles often are so loose that they can't hold your garnish.